rmathur87/FANGS/README.md

 startBoostraping.sh
 - example bash shell script to run runBootstraping.sh on the brccluster available for BRC affiliates only at NC State University.

+exampleResults directory
+- example of the result files that are created by the simulation; with the simulationParameters.txt file describing the simulation parameters